As I’ve stated many times, traveling is a growing and learning experience. It is inevitable to make mistakes along the way and to learn from them.

 Big mistake… asking the “fare collector” for the fare before you board (especially in Zanzibar!).
 He will overcharge you three times the real fare… just because you’re a foreigner, or a mzungu (white folk).

-If you have an iPod/iPhone or other smart phone, before leaving your hotel/hostel to explore the city, load a map on the Maps app of your current location and the city.
-Zoom it also while loading it so you can have the best resolution too.
+If you have an iPod/iPhone or other smartphones, before leaving your hotel/hostel to explore the city, load the city map on your favorite Maps app (like Google Maps).

 10. Take a business card (with the address) of your hotel/hostel once you check in

-Following along the previous point, but in a less technological way.
-Always take your hotel/hostel business card with you to help you find the way back by asking locals where it is, with the card as a written backup (especially if it is not in your language).
+Following along the previous point but in a less technological way.
+Always take your hotel/hostel business card with you to help you find the way back by asking locals where it is, with the card as a written backup (especially if the address is written in the local language).

-If no business card is available, find out which is the closest landmark and use it as reference.
+If no business card is available, find out which is the closest landmark and use it as a reference point.

 So here you have it… learn from my mistakes!